awslabs/aws-iot-greengrass-accelerators/v2/os_cmd/README.md

    cd aws-iot-greengrass-accelerators/v2/os_cmd/cdk
    npm install
    npm run build
    # replace PROFILE_NAME with your specific AWS CLI profile that has username and region defined.
-Also note that the base stack name must be provided
+   # Also note that the base stack name must be provided.
    cdk --profile PROFILE_NAME deploy --context baseStack="gg-accel-base"
    ```